Home of English Grammar

 9. No sooner had we arrived than the kids started arguing over who got the front seat.

-10. Hardly had I hit send when when the editor emailed to say the deadline had been moved forward.
+10. Hardly had I hit send when the editor emailed to say the deadline had been moved forward.

-11. Scarcely had the show begun when when the lights went out, and the whole theatre fell silent.
+11. Scarcely had the show begun when the lights went out, and the whole theatre fell silent.

 12. No sooner had she spoken than she regretted it, because the comment sounded harsher than she intended.